Onondaga General Support

 Each application is then submitted for a financial review completed by an independent Certified Public Accountant (CPA).
 Should the CPA have any questions, the organization will be given an equal period of time to submit a response to the inquiry.
 All reviews and organizational responses will be submitted to the panel for consideration and review.

 Panelists perform evaluation and rating of funding applications made to CNY Arts.
 Panelists are appointed by the CNY Arts Board of Directors.
+Panelists are selected in December to serve in the February 2022 panel.
 Each panelist is paid a $125 stipend to participate and is vetted to ensure no conflicts of interest exist with any of the applicants.

 SERVICE TO THE PUBLIC (9 POINTS)